Kasha/Coffeshop-HTML5-jQuery-Mobile-Tutorial/README.md

 1. Use ogibroker interface to interact with the application
 2. Trigger an event on the Tutorial application using the Ogibroker interface

-The interact with the application we use the OSGiBroker.
+To  interact with the application we use the OSGiBroker.
 OSGiBroker enables developers to easily implment communication between two applications using their REST API.
 To read more about OSGiBroker on their website [OSGiBroker](http://www.magic.ubc.ca/wiki/pmwiki.php/OSGiBroker/OSGiBrokerOverview).

 The OSGiBroker has to be installed on the system, you can read more about how to install the OSGiBroker on ( [installation guid](http://www.magic.ubc.ca/wiki/pmwiki.php/OSGiBroker/Installation) ).

-To implement the communication between our applciation and another application we need to use the OSGiBroker REST API.
+To implement the communication between our application and another application we need to use the OSGiBroker REST API.
 There is a complete instruction on how to use this API found [here](http://magic.ubc.ca/wiki/pmwiki.php/OSGiBroker/Osgibroker-rest).

 First the application has to be subscribed on the OSGiBroker server on the machine.
-We can directly go on the link bellow to subcribe to our tutorial application:
+We can directly go on the link bellow to subscribe to our tutorial application:

 ```
 http://localhost:8800/osgibroker/subscribe?topic=tutorial&clientID=tutorial
 ```
 The two parameters topic and clientID defines the application name and client who used the application.
 These two parameters have to be sent to http://localhost:8800/osgibroker/subscribe to properly register the application.
-We can automatically subscribe to the application everytime the page loads by asynchrnously loading this URL in our tutorial application using an ajax call.
+We can automatically subscribe to the application everytime the page loads by asynchronously loading this URL in our tutorial application using an ajax call.

 Next, we need to see how we can trigger an event on the OSGiBRoker.
 For that we can use the URL below:

 ```
 http://localhost:8800/osgibroker/event?topic=tutorial&clientID=tutorial&_method=POST&eventName=blue
 ```
 In this url we can trigger an event for the tutorial application on the OSGiBroker by assigning the event's name to the eventName parameter in the URL above.
-When this URL is requested from the OSGiBroker server the following response is sent to the browser indicating that the event is successfully trigered for the tutorial application.
+When this URL is requested from the OSGiBroker server the following response is sent to the browser indicating that the event is successfully triggered for the tutorial application.

 ```xml
 <event timestamp="1339967009799">